baseloop/baseloop/CONTRIBUTING.md

   - `npm run website:server`
     - This will keep watching and building your client-side source code and auto-reload the page.
 - Go to [http://localhost:8080/](http://localhost:8080/) or whatever the port happens to be.

+### Run the example

+- Under the directory `packages/example/`, keep the following script running:
+  - `npm run example:server`
+    - This will keep watching and building your client-side source code and auto-reload the page.
+- Go to [http://localhost:8080/](http://localhost:8080/) or whatever the port happens to be.